-Success tips when doing business in Labuan
+Success tips when doing business in Labuan in 2021

 - Although English is widely used for business in Labuan, we recommend our Clients to learn a few basic phrases in Malay.
 “Pleased to meet you” in Malay Bahasa is “selamat berkenalan” and “thank you” is “terimah kasi”;